-Depreciation is the way in which businesses account for their assets loosing value over time.
-For example if a company buys a computer for £2,000, rather than treating it as an expense it's treated as an asset and there is then a depreciation expense in each period of the computers useful life.
+Depreciation is how businesses account for their assets losing value over time.
+For example, if a company buys a computer for £2,000, rather than treating it as an expense it's treated as an asset and there is then a depreciation expense in each period of the computer's useful life.

 Director's loan account

 A director's loan account is an account between a business and a director that shows all the money owed between the two parties.
 They are most often used when a director invests money to keep a business running when it's low on cash or when a director needs funds but doesn't want to take a salary or dividend.
 If there is a significant amount owed to the director, they may charge interest to the business and if over £10,000 is owed to the business from the director they might be taxed on it.

 Distributable reserves is the pot of money a business has that is available for distribution to its shareholders.
 Distributable reserves take into account all the company's assets and liabilities to ensure that the company can still pay it's bills after profits have been distributed.
 It's often misunderstood by those who have operated as a sole trader before setting up a ltd company as a company could have £100k in the bank and £0 distributable reserves or have nothing in the bank and £100k in distributable reserves.